Abhay-codehub/fake-news-detector/README.md

 - 💬 Ask me about ...Machine learning and research
 - 📫 How to reach me: ...ping me on linkedin "https://www.linkedin.com/in/abhay-prasad-112306267/" ---> copy me
 - 😄 Pronouns: ...he/him
-- ⚡ Fun fact: ...I am an aviation enthusiast with tech head , also an absolute extrovert --> Abhay-codehub
+- ⚡ Fun fact: ...I am an aviation enthusiast with tech head --> Abhay-codehub